cakephp/docs/en/appendices/3-0-migration-guide.rst

 I18n
 ====

-- The methods methods below has been moved:
+- The methods below has been moved:

   - From ``Cake\I18n\Multibyte::utf8()`` to ``Cake\Utility\String::utf8()``
   - From ``Cake\I18n\Multibyte::ascii()`` to ``Cake\Utility\String::ascii()``